salemba/hbase-tips/README.md

-# hbase-tips
+# HBase-tips
-Some useful things about HBase
+Some useful tips about HBase